WSNX-FM

-WSNX-FM (104.5 MHz "104-5 SNX") is a Top 40 (CHR) radio station located in iHeartMedia, Inc. Grand Rapids, Michigan headquarters.
-The station has a Top 40 (CHR) format.
-The station is licensed to Muskegon, in Western Michigan with the station serving the Grand Rapids area, and is one of two Top 40/CHR stations in Grand Rapids along with WHTS.
+WSNX-FM (104.5 MHz "104-5 SNX") is a top 40 (CHR) radio station located in Muskegon, in Western Michigan with the station serving the Grand Rapids metropolitan area and the rural areas to the north and west.
+It is one of two top 40/CHR stations in Grand Rapids along with WHTS.
 The studios are located at 77 Monroe Center in Downtown Grand Rapids while its transmitter is located near Sherman Blvd and Ensley Rd outside of Muskegon.